How to Plant, Grow, and Care for Goji Berry

 Fertilizing

 When left on their own, goji berries will produce long branches up to 12 feet tall and turn into thickets of growth that can be hard to harvest.
 In order to turn your goji bush into something manageable on par with other fruit trees, you’ll need to prune your goji berry on an annual basis.
-The benefits of pruning will make your fresh goji berries reachable come harvest time, as well as encourage bushier growth.
-It can even be pruned into the shape of trees.
-As your goji dislikes much shade, pruning also opens up the bush to more sunlight further encouraging a larger harvest.

 Pruning goji berries is not a precise science and can be customized to each individual garden.
-The two main goals of pruning are to keep the branches of the goji bush short enough to be within reach, and to encourage lateral fruiting stems.
-To do this, cut any limbs that grow beyond 6 feet long.
+The two main goals of pruning are to keep the branches of the goji bush short enough to be within reach and to encourage lateral fruiting stems.
+To do this, cut any limbs that grow beyond six feet long.
 Additionally, cut away branches blocking light to encourage maximum light penetration into the leaves.
 Remove dead and damaged limbs, and any suckers growing where you don’t want a future bush.

 Propagation